- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 Pyrithione Zinc

-One of the biggest benefits of pyrithione zinc for many of its users is the fact that it may also help restore hair growth [7].
-And this fact, has been discussed in greater detail in a previous post: Reversing Seborrheic Dermatitis and Hair Loss.
+A significant benefit of pyrithione zinc is that it may also stimulate hair growth [], which is discussed further in this post: Reversing Seborrheic Dermatitis and Hair Loss.

 Selenium Sulfide

-Using a Selenium Sulfide Shampoo for Eyebrow Seborrheic Dermatitis
+Using Selenium Sulfide Shampoo for Eyebrow Seborrheic Dermatitis

 Ketoconazole